 Fences mended.
 Cattle tended.
 Horses in their stalls.
 For a few short minutes, all’s quiet on the Walchuk ranch.
 But tomorrow morning it begins again.
 And as always, morning comes early.

-Filson Ground Shipping is now Free on every order.
+Filson Economy Shipping is now Free on every order.

 Returns are accepted on discount items and must be received within 14 days of purchase.
 Proof of purchase is required for refund.
 To make a return, bring your item to any Filson store or ship your item back to Filson.
 Please visit our Returns page or call Customer Service at 1-800-624-0201 to request a Return Authorization (RA) number before shipping your item.